-Rosenstein told Trump last week he's not a target in Russia probe: Bloomberg
+Rosenstein told Trump last week he is not a target in Russia probe

-WASHINGTON (Reuters) - U.S. Deputy Attorney General Rod Rosenstein told President Donald Trump last week that he is not a target of any part of Special Counsel Robert Mueller’s Russia investigation, Bloomberg News reported on Thursday.
+(Reuters) - U.S. Deputy Attorney General Rod Rosenstein told President Donald Trump last week that he is not a target of Special Counsel Robert Mueller’s Russia investigation, according to a source familiar with the probe.

-Citing two unnamed sources, Bloomberg said Rosenstein brought up the matter and offered the reassurance in a meeting with Trump at the White House on April 12, and that the development “helped tamp down the president’s desire to remove Rosenstein or Mueller.”

-Trump told some of his closest advisers after the meeting that it is not the right time to remove either man since he is not a target of the probe, Bloomberg reported.
+After the April 12 conversation with Rosenstein, Trump told advisers that he was not inclined to seek the ouster of either man since he is not the target of Mueller’s probe.

 The Justice Department told Reuters it does not comment on conversations with the president.
-The White House did not immediately respond to a request for comment.
+The White House did not respond to a request for comment.

 Mueller is investigating allegations of Russian interference in the 2016 U.S. election and possible collusion with the Trump campaign.